FuturICT2/TokenCreatorApp/README.md

 This repository contains a front-end of the Finance 4.0 developed in React Native for Android and iOS devices.

+It details the development of a software artefact which offers an easy interface for non-technical users to create tokens, using the framework, taxonomy and classification specified in Ballandies et. al [1].

 # Introduction

  Many communities lack the resources to create tokens, which is why it was decided that an easy interface to create versatile tokens should be made, so a smartphone app has been developed for Android and iOS.